 Rwanda belongs to the Central African Economic Area

-and the East African Economic Area
+and the East African Economic Area of the African Civilisation.

 - GDP growth: 7%